The UCLA-NUS EMBA Experience

 - Everyone in our cohort is invested in our mutual success.
 We’ve gone out-of-the-way to help each other out.
 I look forward to doing this for the rest of our lives.
 The ability to be able to call an expert who will take time for you is so valuable.
 Given the diverse professions of the cohort, this is such a life multiplier.

 - Starting this program in the pandemic really softened us all.
-I’m a New Yorker who stayed behind in the pandemic during those dark days in 2020, and it had been so hard for everyone.
+I’m a New Yorker who stayed in the city during the pandemic during in those dark days in 2020, and it had been so hard for everyone.
 Rediscovering a sense of community was healing for me.
 It really brought us closer.

 - I’m sure I’ve made some lifelong friends and have bonds based on shared goals and values I couldn’t have found anywhere else.
 The West Coast culture with an APAC focus brought together the right people for an exceptional experience.